Skip to content

 Is Arsenic in my tap water?

-Arsenic has been detected in water systems across 8,347 ZIP codes.
+Arsenic has been detected in 142 Connecticut ZIP codes, above a limit or health guideline in 20.
 Whether it's in your specific water depends on your local water system.
 Enter your CT ZIP code at CheckYourTap.com for a free, instant report.

 What level of Arsenic is safe?